elewah/Apply-Lightweight-Fine-Tuning-to-a-Foundation-Model/README.md

 Each notebook is designed to be modular and easy to follow, enabling you to experiment with lightweight fine-tuning techniques effectively.

 Feel free to open issues or contribute to this repo if you're interested in exploring lightweight model adaptation!

+---

+## 📊 Dataset and Performance

+### Dataset
+The project uses the [AG News Topic Classification Dataset](https://huggingface.co/datasets/sh0416/ag_news).
+This dataset contains over 1 million news articles collected from more than 2,000 sources over a year.
+Each article is categorized into one of four topics:
+- World
+- Sports
+- Business
+- Science/Technology

+### Performance Metrics
+- **Base Model**: Achieved an evaluation accuracy of **83.16%**.
+- **Fine-Tuned Model (PEFT)**: Achieved an evaluation accuracy of **88.95%**.

+### Observations
+- The base model outperformed the fine-tuned model in terms of accuracy.
+However, the fine-tuned model demonstrated the effectiveness of parameter-efficient fine-tuning, which allows for lightweight adaptation with minimal computational resources.

+---

 ## ⚙️ Setup Instructions